 People are wondering if they'll have health care.

-I mean, really panicky stuff, and what is he talking about?
+I mean, really panicky stuff.

-Oh, uh, what's better for Democrats, which he means Democrat leaders, and those are the fuckers who are getting paid.
+Oh, what's better for Democrats, which he means Democrat leaders.

 But oh, he's really happy that every day without you getting paid is better for fucking Democrats.

-That is so lost, so lost.
+That is so lost.

-Now, I get that there's a political element to this, but you got to start with you know, this shutdown is terrible for the people, we want it to end as soon as possible, but I don't think the Republicans have made the right bet on this.
+Now, I get that there's a political element to this, but you got to start with: you know, this shutdown is terrible for the people.

 That would be fine.

-That would be fine because at least he's showing that his thoughts are with the people not getting paid, but no, his thoughts are with himself and his career.
+Because at least he's showing that his thoughts are with the people not getting paid.

-Terrible, just so bad.
+Just so bad.

-Um, there's so much interesting news today.
+There's so much interesting news today.

 And Rasmussen said in a post, you bet you're bippy that we're reading between the lines here, which is what we're all doing.

-I'm gonna read between the lines too.
+I'm going to read between the lines too.

-But with what is surfacing almost daily, it's practically the only reason that makes sense, and that would be that Dominion sold it for scrap because indictments are expected.
+But with what is surfacing almost daily, it's practically the only reason that makes sense.

-Now, indictments in this context, in Rasmussen's context, would be uh for rigging the election or lying about rigging the election or something.
+Now, indictments in this context, in Rasmussen's context, would be for rigging the election or lying about rigging the election or something.

 Now, I don't have any evidence that anybody rigged an election through Dominion.